B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## Encounters (My changes)

 In my version of the game, just about every native evolutionary line in the Pokedex of the first 2 generations can be encountered in the wild.
-A few select extras have also been added where I thought appropriate.
+A few select extras from other regions/generations have also been added where I thought appropriate.
 I really didn't go overboard with it, however.

 I tried to thoughtfully spread Pokemon throughout the world.
 Lots of bugs and grass types in Ilex Forest, More rugged kinds of Pokemon in mountainous areas.
 I'm pretty happy with how consistent and organized I kept it.
 There's a nice variety of options wherever you go.
 More rare 1-2% encounters and a greater variety of Pokemon per route in general due to the density of making all main dex Pokemon availabe.

+While this information is reliably true for ground encounters, I was a bit more haphazard early on when writing in water encounters.
+It's possible that there are non-native Pokemon species in certain areas that I missed in editing.
+It shouldn't be much, if anything, however.

+### Non-native Species Added to Johto

+-Carbink
+-Stunky
+-Mawile
+-Sableye
+-Surskit
+-Wingull
+-Relicanth
+-Snover
+-Togedemaru (via Pikachu evolution)
+-Drampa (via Dunsparse evolution)
+-Drifloon
+-Spoink

 ## Level Up Learnsets (My changes)

 I've gone through and edited many Pokemon.
-For the most part, I've only removed moves that have not been implemented (as of October 2024).
-A good handful have gotten a partial of full-on moveset rework though.
+A large number of the Pokemon species intended to be present in the game have received extensive updates to their learnsets.
+However, many still haven't been touched and need to be overhauled (as of October 2024).
+Few to no Pokemon in the game should possess any moves that aren't currently implemented in HG-engine.

 ### The Pokemon that I have reworked heavily (Incomplete list):
+-Pikachu (including Togedemaru)
 -Octillery
 -Sunkern
 -Sunflora
 -Noctowl
 -Ledian
 -Granbull
+-Bellsprout
 -Surskit
 -Masquerain
 -Tauros
 -Miltank
--Togedemaru
 -Swinub
 -Sneasel
 -Ninetails
+-Arcanine
 -Qwilfish
 -Stuntank
--Most of the eevee line (excluding leafeon & glaceon)
+-Bellsprout
+-Oddish
+-Pelipper
+-Psyduck
+-Dewgong
+-Grumpig
+-Drifloon
+-Eevee line

 *Pokemon in the same evolutionary line mentioned separately have diverging movesets from one another